 During my time at Sheffield Hallam University I have also held a variety of non-teaching roles, including Orientation Tutor, Dissertation Tutor, Level 5 Year Tutor, Level 6 Year Tutor, and Careers Advisor.

-Equality & Diversity Coordinator for Law; Academic Advisor, BA Law & Criminology; Human Rights & Social Justice Research Cluster (member); Socio-Legal Studies Research Cluster (member).
+I currently serve as the Equality & Diversity Coordinator for Law; Academic Advisor, BA Law & Criminology.
+I am also I am a member of the Human Rights & Social Justice Research Cluster, and the Socio-Legal Studies Research Cluster (member).

 Department Of Law And Criminology